 The CTLx signals described in Table 2-5 are only valid within a 16-clock window of opportunity starting at 512 pixel clocks following the active edge of VSYNC.
-When authenticated, the HDCP Transmitter must continually assert one of these CTLx patterns during this window of opportunity.
+When authenticated and not in the HDMI AVMUTE state, the HDCP Transmitter must continually assert one of these CTLx patterns during this window of opportunity.
 The CTLx signals may be used for other purposes outside of this window of opportunity.
+See the timing diagram in Appendix D.

-The state transition signal ENC\EN is true at the end of this window of opportunity if the encryption enable value is transmitted during the window.
-The state transition signal ENC\DIS is true at the end of this window of opportunity if the encryption disabled value is transmitted during this window.
+The state transition signal ENC_EN is true at the end of this window of opportunity if the encryption enable value is transmitted during the window.
+The state transition signal ENC_DIS is true at the end of this window of opportunity if the encryption disabled value is transmitted during this window.
 Neither signal is activated otherwise or elsewhere.